wuxc/pywin32doc/md/PyCWnd.md

   - [UpdateDialogControls](PyCWnd.md#pycwndupdatedialogcontrols)

-    Updates the state of dialog buttons and other controls in a dialog box or window that uses the **PyCCmdUI::HookCommandUpdate** callback mechanism\.&nbsp;
+    Updates the state of dialog buttons and other controls in a dialog box or window that uses thePyCCmdUI::HookCommandUpdate

+ callback mechanism\.&nbsp;

   - [UpdateWindow](PyCWnd.md#pycwndupdatewindow)